ethanchang235/WA_Perception/README.md

 # Path Boundary Detection
 ## Overview
-This project implements a perception algorithm to detect the boundaries of a straight path defined by cones using a camera attached to a vehicle.
+Attempts to detect boundaries of a straight path defined by cones.
 The algorithm processes an input image, detects cone boundaries, and outputs an image with boundary lines drawn.

 ## Output
 The processed image with detected boundaries is saved as answer.png.